WHY TO VISIT ITALY

 Venice in itself has become one of the symbols of Italy: Its charm is evidently due to its canals, its narrow streets without cars and its beautiful palaces.
 A timeless place, the city boasts various must-see attractions; St Mark's Square, the Basilica, the Doge's Palace, the Church of St Mary of Health and the Bridge of Sighs are a few of the more famous, but you will also enjoy a stroll through the maze of narrow streets, and do not forget a soothing trip in a gondola.

-Other stopovers of choice: Naples, located in the bay not far from Vesuvius and near to Pompeii, Milan with its opera house and its shops and lively nightlife, Assisi with its fortress; these are some recommended places.
+Other stopovers of choice: Naples, located in the bay not far from Vesuvius and near to Pompeii, Milan with its opera house and its shops and lively nightlife, Assisi with its fortress; these are just few recommended places of this incredible country.

 You should also not miss the Italian islands of Sicily and Sardinia.